 Begonia benariensis are hybrid wax begonias.
 Think of them as wax begonias on steroids.
 ‘Whopper’ and ‘Big’ are readily available here during the spring season.
 Both of these varieties share the designation of being 50 mile-per-hour plants, which means they are eye-catching when viewed from a vehicle driving 50 MPH… pretty amazing!
 While regular wax begonias grow to 10 inches or so, these hybrids can reach up to 20-34 inches in height.
 Everything on these begonias is bigger- leaves, flowers and overall height.
 Why choose these over the standard smaller wax begonia?
 Versatility.
 ‘Whopper’ and ‘Big’ can be used in the middle or back of a landscape bed while their smaller cousins are used as edgers.
 Because they grow larger, they can be used in oversize pots as a centerpiece, and in beds, they make a bit more of a statement.

 Tuberous Begonias have large, bright flowers; one popular series is called Non-Stop due to the consistent blooming.
 Boliviensis begonias are also tuberous and have very different look, with long narrow leaves and long blooms.
 These begonias do best in containers where it is easier to control watering.
-They need to grow on the dry side, and they tend to rot in the ground.
+They need to grow on the dry side.
 Be mindful of the sun on these, they truly do not tolerate direct sun.

 Begonia x hiemalis is the scientific name for the Rieger begonia, which is a cross between tuberous and wax begonias.
 The result is beautiful glossy foliage with an abundance of dainty, flowers in bright colors.
 These begonias are typically grown as indoor plants, although they also do well in containers located in shady spots.